Pinniped Logo

 Next steps

-Next, configure an OIDCIdentityProvider, ActiveDirectoryIdentityProvider, or an LDAPIdentityProvider for the Supervisor (several examples are available in these guides).
+Next, configure an OIDCIdentityProvider, ActiveDirectoryIdentityProvider, LDAPIdentityProvider, or a GitHubIdentityProvider for the Supervisor (several examples are available in these guides).
 Then learn how to configure a FederationDomain to use one or more identity providers.
 And finally, configure the Concierge to use the Supervisor for authentication on each cluster.